Effect of the degree of an initial mutant in Moran processes in structured populations: Discussion

 \section{Discussion}

-To summarize, we examined the impact of the degree of an initial mutant on the fixation probability and fixation and extinction times in the Moran process in structured populations.
-We performed computer simulations and derived approximate analytical expressions.
+To summarize, we examined the impact of the degree of an initial mutant on the fixation probability and fixation and extinction times in Moran processes in structured populations.
+We performed computer simulations and developed a general mean-field approximation approach on graphs which enabled us to get analytical formulas.
+In this way we extended to arbitrary fitness values results of \cite{Antal2,Sood,maciejewski}, where the authors provided good aproximations for cases with mutant fitness close to that of a resident.

-We showed that the fixation probability greatly depends on the vertex degree at which the mutant is introduced.
+We showed that the fixation probability depends on the vertex degree at which a mutant is introduced.
 Increasing the degree of the initial mutant makes it more likely for the mutant to be replaced by one of its neighbors.
 There was no correlation between the degree of the initial mutant and the time it took for the mutant to take over the entire population.
 The fixation process depends on the entire population, not on the first mutant.
-We found that, unlike fixation time, extinction time significantly depends on the degree of the first mutant - a mutant with few connections needs more time to become extinct.
+We found that, unlike fixation time, extinction time significantly depends on the degree of the first mutant - a mutant with fewer connections needs more time to become extinct.
 Furthermore, we observed that the extinction time for an initial mutant with a small degree is significantly influenced by its fitness, but as the degree of the first mutant increases, extinction times become independent on the fitness value.

 It is important to study the impact of the initial mutant's degree on the fixation probability and fixation and extinction times in frequency-dependent Moran processes of spatial evolutionary games, where fitness is derived from game competitions.